andrebriggs/service-introspection/README.md

 Another caveat is that one can argue more complexity is introduced with the  moving pieces with Azure Functions and Queues.
 One must wieght the benefits of decoupling with more components.

 ## Examples of Service Hook Event Payloads
 Below are examples of the JSON payloads that Azure DevOps sends to the queue.
 We us the `jq` tool to parse the payloads and extracts relevant data that would be stored in indexed storage.
+One could imagine how an Azure Function would extract data from the JSON queue messages.

+These examples use JSON files that are in this repository.

 ### Build Started